"The Advantage of Not Having a Home Mountain" | Backcountry Guide Daichi Terui

-guiding of up-and-coming guides who have chosen professional guiding as their profession and are slowly and steadily delving deeper into this world, one step at a time.
+This article delves into the personalities and guiding styles of up-and-coming guides who have chosen this profession as their career, slowly and steadily stepping deeper into this world.

 I was born and raised in the Yamaya family

-Mountain guide Daichi Terui was born and raised in Hanamaki City, Iwate Prefecture, overlooking Mount Hayachine, one of Japan's 100 most famous mountains.
-Born in the Taisho era, his grandfather was a ski jumper and his father was a mountaineer whose hobbies were mountain climbing and skiing.
-From an early age, playing outdoors, such as in the mountains or camping, was a normal part of his daily life.
+Mountain guide Daichi Terui was born and raised in Hanamaki City, Iwate Prefecture, overlooking Mount Hayachine, one of Japan's 100 Famous Mountains.
+His grandfather, born in the Taisho era, was a ski jumper, and his father was a mountain climber who enjoyed mountaineering and skiing.
+Growing up in such a family, playing outdoors, such as in the mountains and camping, was a normal part of his childhood.

-When he entered elementary school, he joined the Boy Scouts, where he learned the skills needed to survive outdoors, such as camping, ropework, and fire-making.
+In elementary school, he joined the Boy Scouts, where he learned survival skills in the wilderness, such as camping, rope work, and fire-making.

 "You never know what life will bring to you, how the experiences I had back then are still useful in my current job.
 Things like tying a figure eight knot or a bowline knot.
 To begin with, I didn't even know what a mountain guide was back then."